 Mokopane is located on the central portion of the Northern limb of the Bushveld Complex, which hosts the second-largest vanadium resource in the world.
-The project is in the Mokopane District of Limpopo Province, approximately 65 km west of the provincial capital, Polokwane.
-The project includes one of the world’s largest primary vanadium resources and a weighted average grade of 1.41% V2O5 in situ and 1.75% V2O5 in magnetite.
+The project is in the Mokopane District of Limpopo Province, approximately 65 kilometres west of the provincial capital, Polokwane.
+The project includes one of the world’s largest primary vanadium resources, which has a weighted average grade of 1.41% V2O5 in-situ and 1.75% V2O5 in magnetite.

-Upon receipt of the mining right, Mokopane will be a primary source of feedstock to Vanchem as a result of its large mineral reserve, so the Vanchem transaction facilitates the expedited development of Mokopane.
-The Mokopane-Vanchem model will create a fully-integrated business in a shorter timeline and at lower cost than developing Mokopane as a standalone operation.
+Mokopane will become a primary source of feedstock for Vanchem from its large mineral reserve, and the Vanchem transaction will expedite the development of this project.
 Other options include supplying ore to other primary or secondary producers worldwide.
 The long-term plan remains to develop Mokopane into a standalone integrated mine and processing plant, producing 5,300 mtVp.a. of >99% purity V2O5 product.

 Geology & Resources

-The Mokopane deposit is a layered orebody along a 5.5 km north-south strike at a dip of between 18 degrees and 22 degrees west.
+The Mokopane deposit is a layered orebody along a 5.5 kilometre north-south strike, dipping at between 18 and 22 degrees west.
 The project comprises three adjacent and parallel magnetite layers, namely the MML, the MML-HW layer and the AB Zone.
-298 Mt (JORC) resources and reserves run across three parallel overlying magnetite layers with grades ranging from 1.6% to over 2% V2O5 as follows:
+Its 298 Mt (JORC) resources and reserves run across three parallel overlying magnetite layers with grades ranging from 1.6% to over 2% V2O5 as follows:

 - MML: 52 Mt @ 1.48% V2O5 (1.6-1.8% V2O5 in magnetite);